AniketGurav/NLI_Code/README.md

 # NLI_Code
 Code for my thesis about natural language inference

+Some fancy explanation will appear here at a later date.

 (c) Copyright KU Leuven
 Without written permission of the thesis supervisor and the author it is forbidden